Elections in New Jersey: Selection process

-One Star-Ledger commentator criticized the notion of a public convention vote for the line as "bizarre and undemocratic," stating: "As the proponents of the secret ballot argued when it was instituted in the 19th century, the secret ballot protects against 'coercion and corruption.'
-If the ballot is not secret, then the party operatives can coerce voters in a number of ways, including the threat of losing their public jobs."

 Some commentators in outlets like the New Jersey Globe have stated that the local county chairs have a vested interest in being seen as the sole source of the decision-making power with respect to the line award, as their personal individual control over it – and thus their control over the political future of candidates – is the source of their ability to raise donations and affect political outcomes in the state.
 In four out of the five counties with the highest number of Democratic voters in New Jersey, there is no requirement to respect the preferences of the membership.
 Committee members in Essex, Hudson, and Camden counties do not participate in voting for Senate race endorsements, leaving the decision solely in the hands of their chairs.
 Middlesex County conducts an advisory vote, but party officials mentioned to Gothamist that it is at the chair's discretion whether to follow it.